reactjs/react-router-tutorial/lessons/12-navigating/README.md

 # Navigating Programatically

-While most navigation happens with `Link`, you can programatically navigate around an application in response to form submissions, button clicks, etc.
+While most navigation happens with `Link`, you can programmatically navigate around an application in response to form submissions, button clicks, etc.

-Let's make a little form in `Repos` that programatically navigates.
+Let's make a little form in `Repos` that programmatically navigates.

 ```js
 // modules/Repos.js